fortran-lang/stdlib/doc/specs/stdlib_logger.md

 #### Behavior

-If time stamps are active, a time stamp is written first.
-Then if `module` or `procedure` are present, they are written.
-Then `message` is written with the prefix `WARNING: '`.
+If time stamps are active, a time stamp is written, then `module` and `procedure` if present, then `message` is written with the prefix `WARN: '`.

 #### Syntax